My Messed Up Family

 Little kids don't have a choice about what their parents do.
 Their father is out of the picture and was also involved with drugs.
 He used to be my husband's business partner until we learned that all the money in the bank was gone and house payments and car payments hadn't been made for three months or so.
 We have had a rough road to travel these past four years and it seems that this evil is still among us.

 Hello BD, and thanks for telling your story here.
 There are many pages on this site devoted to exactly the kinds of questions you're asking.
 I suggest you read at your leisure, and I think you'll find what you're looking for.
-Here is a page about letting go of a relationship
+Here is a page about letting go of a relationship.
+And you can assess your anger level here: anger management assessment.

 That assessment will help you determine your own anger level and escalation process.